klwdesigns/klw_base/_posts/2019-05-23-dude-perfect-apropos.md

 I found their ["Ping Pong Trick Shots 5"](https://www.youtube.com/watch?v=2t3GnbhbVCc) from two weeks ago quite apropos.

 \*\*Not all who could've turned pro, go pro.
-Some end up on YouTube.
-Some sit at a desk all day long.
+Some end up on Youtube.
+Some sit at a desk all day long and never look at Youtube.